JulianBell106/lamulettipizza/PROJECT.md

 > - B4: Generic code audit — remove hardcoded pizza/La Muletti refs from shared layer ⚠️ risky — do on feature branch.
 > - B5: Flash sale BOGO / flexible discount types — currently only % off and £ off.
 Future: buy-one-get-one-free.
 > - B6: Google Play Store TWA wrap — pwabuilder.com generates signed AAB.
 Needs assetlinks.json on Netlify domain + Play Developer account (~$25).
+> - B7: Collection Window ("Queue from Anywhere") — customer picks arrival window at checkout; kitchen sees upcoming orders with countdown.
+See Section 21a for full spec.
 >
 > **Demo with Daniele postponed ~2 weeks from 2026-05-17 (he is busy).**
 > Read this file at the start of every session to get fully up to speed.